 - Enable OpenGL traces: This will track OpenGL errors and push them to a log file.
 Meant to be used by professional developers.

-- Don’t keep activities: Activities keep running in background and a situation may arise when you might need to turn each and every one of them.
+- Don’t keep activities: Activities keep running in the background and a situation may arise when you might need to turn each and every one of them.
 Enabling this will terminate every process as soon as you exit the main application thread.

-- Background process limit: Either prevent all the processes to run in background or limit the processes to a specific number.
+- Background process limit: Either prevent all the processes to run in the background or limit the processes to a specific number.

 - Show all ANRs: Android Not Responding or ANR is a dialog shown to the user when a process or service terminates unexpectedly due to some error.
 Mostly this ANR dialog is displayed for known services or apps, and hidden for a lot of others.
 Enabling this setting will show the dialog for each and every process that is operating.

-Generally, these most of these settings are not put to use.
+Generally, most of these settings are not put to use.
 But it is always wise to add knowledge, which may come in handy sometimes.
 We’ve given our best attempt to explain all the terms and settings for your reference.